-Former Vice President Pence filing paperwork launching 2024 presidential bid in challenge to Trump
+Former Vice President Pence files paperwork launching 2024 presidential bid in challenge to Trump

 After Trump’s legal efforts to stave off defeat of the 2020 election were quashed by courts and state officials, he and his team zeroed in on Jan.
 6, the date that a joint session of Congress would meet to formally certify President Joe Biden’s victory.
 In the weeks leading up to the session, Trump engaged in an unprecedented pressure campaign to convince Pence he had the power to throw out the electoral votes from battleground states won by Biden, even though he did not.

 As the riot was underway and after Pence and his family were rushed off the Senate floor and into hiding, Trump tweeted, “Mike Pence didn’t have the courage to do what should have been done.”
-Video footage of the attack shows rioters reading Trump’s words aloud and crowds breaking into chants of “Hang Mike Pence!”
+Video footage of the attack shows rioters reading Trump’s words aloud and crowds breaking into chants that Pence should be hanged.
 A makeshift gallows was photographed outside the Capitol.

-Pence has said that Trump “endangered my family and everyone at the Capitol that day” and that history will hold him accountable.
+Pence has said that Trump “ endangered my family and everyone at the Capitol that day” and that history will hold him accountable.

-Despite his harrowing experience, Pence fought efforts to testify in investigations into Trump’s actions on and in the lead-up to Jan.
-6. He refused to appear before the House committee investigating the attack, and fought a subpoena issued by the special counsel overseeing numerous Trump investigations, though he did eventually testify before a grand jury.
+Despite his harrowing experience, Pence opposed efforts to testify in investigations into Trump’s actions on and in the lead-up to Jan.
+6. He refused to appear before the House committee investigating the attack and fought a subpoena issued by the special counsel overseeing numerous Trump investigations, though he did eventually testify before a grand jury.

 Only six former U.S. vice presidents have been elected to the White House, including Biden, who is running for a second term.